Online Directory Business Model Explained

 The go-to industry example is Yellow Pages.

-This list contains a range of niche businesses within a certain geographic area.
+This list comprises a range of niche businesses operating within a specific geographic area.
 Usually, businesses are grouped by type, location, activity, and size.

-The location, phone number, type of products or services, number of employees, serving area, and professional affiliations can all be found in a business directory.
+A business directory typically includes information such as location, phone number, type of products or services offered, number of employees, serving area, and professional affiliations.

 Users can easily find local businesses, products, or services in a targeted manner.